 Social media highlights successful people with a lot of followers, living the dream and reaching their goals every day.
 However, for some of us, this feels like an impossible dream.
 But also, we do not see behind their lenses.
 Imposter Syndrome leaves us never having enough validation to justify our means.
 Whether you are a stay at home parent, a student, work for a company or an entrepreneur, we feel we have not earned our titles.
 That we will never amount to the goals we set for ourselves leading us to a sense of dread, anxiety and procrastination.

 A lot of this is fear talking.
 I know.
 It is my fear.
+Am I Faking Me?

 What lies do we tell ourselves or what expectations do others have that make us feel like an Imposter?

 I had a long adventure with college.
 It took me 10 years to get my Bachelor’s Degree in Fine Arts.
 Another two years for a Master’s in teaching.
 I KNOW I worked hard to earn it.
 I remember getting accepted into the Painting program at the University of Tennessee.
 I remember the 9 five-foot canvases I stretched to paint, the countless hours I painted and cried on the floor of my studio, the shirt I was wearing and feeling like I won the lottery.
 However, when someone refers to me as an artist I shrug and make some depreciative comment.
-I have my Bachelor’s Degree framed in my art studio.
+My Bachelor’s Degree is framed in my art studio.
 Yet I shrug at the notion that I am an artist and claim that I am just an art teacher.
 Just…

 How could I feel that I did not earn any of this?